Universal Design of Webpages

 If universal design principles are employed in website development, other people besides individuals with disabilities will also benefit from the design.
 They include people working in noisy or noiseless environments; people whose hands or eyes are occupied with other activities; people for whom English is a second language; people using older, outdated equipment; and individuals using monochrome monitors.

 The Internet is just one example of an electronic resource that students with disabilities may need to access for their courses.
 When purchasing and designing other electronic resources, such as software and indexes, consider whether these resources will be accessible to students utilizing adaptive technology.

-The standards your school adopts could be those developed by the WAI of the W3C, those used by the federal government in response to Section 508 legislation, or a list tailored to your school.
+The standards your campus adopts could be those developed by the WAI of the W3C, those used by the federal government in response to Section 508 legislation, or a list tailored to your campus.
 When choosing standards or guidelines it is best to gain high level support and include all key stakeholders (including students with disabilities, faculty, administrators, and web designers) in the process.

 A task force can then draft policy and select guidelines.
 They can develop dissemination plans and recommendations for the provision of training and support.
 They can also recommend how the policy might be enforced and how compliant sites will be rewarded.
 Policies and procedures should be evaluated and revised on a regular basis.

 [Ask participants the following or similar questions for discussion.]